Alice Springs Chicken Casserole

 - 4 oz. lean ham or Canadian Bacon, diced small

 - 1 jar (14 – 15 oz.)
-Alfredo sauce (Check labels and use the sauce with the lowest carbs you can find.)
+Alfredo sauce (Check labels and use the sauce with the lowest carbs you can find, or see notes for some options to make your own low-carb sauce.)

 - Preheat oven to 375F/190C.
 Spray three-quart casserole dish with olive oil or non-stick spray.
 (I used my favorite Anchor Hocking 12 Cup Bake and Store Casserole Dish.)